Tentative First Communion Mass Times

 2. Parents' full names (including mother's maiden name)

-3. Date and place of child's baptism
+3. Place and date of child's baptism

-5. Number of guests who will attend First Communion Mass
+4. Approximate number of guests who will attend First Communion Mass

 More Information